-That is another benefit of using drones, many commercial grade drones are compatible with multiple type of cameras that come with different sensors.
+That is another benefit of using drones, many commercial-grade drones are compatible with multiple types of cameras that come with different sensors.

-Depending on the type of data that is required, drones can be attached with a high-resolution RGB camera, a multi-spectral camera and many are compatible with LiDAR sensors.
+Depending on the required data type, drones can be attached with a high-resolution RGB camera or a multi-spectral camera, and many are compatible with LiDAR sensors.

-Gathering accurate data in all stages of growing crops is very important as it will help farmers detect any issues with regards to the health of plants and soil quickly and allow them to take action and mitigate the problem.
+Gathering accurate data in all stages of growing crops is very important as it will help farmers quickly detect any issues with regard to the health of plants and soil and allow them to take action and mitigate the problem.

-Not only is this a more efficient way to gather crop data but it will also lead to better crop management which will result in healthier crops, higher yield and better return on investment.
+Not only is this a more efficient way to gather crop data, but it will also lead to better crop management, resulting in healthier crops, higher yield and better return on investment.

-Another benefit of using drone technology for agriculture is that they are usually a much cheaper option than something like using a manned aircraft to gather mapping data or for crop spraying.
+Another benefit of using drone technology for agriculture is that they are usually a much cheaper option than using a manned aircraft to gather mapping data or crop spraying.

 Drones also offer a much safer option for crop spraying, especially for farmers who use backpacks to spray crops.

 Using drones for crop spraying is proving to be more practical, especially for areas of land that are hard to reach by foot or tractors.
 In fact, according to this article, sugar cane farmers in El Salvador are spraying their crops for the first time, thanks to drones.